 About 25% of UC Law students are adults.
 Some have already completed a Bachelor's Degree but others are entering university study for the first time.
 Many students have entered university after completing high school.
 Just over 80% of LLB students are studying full time.

 Between 30 and 50 students are part of a UC School of Law postgraduate course.
 Postgraduate programmes offered include the Master of Laws (LLM), Master of Laws in International Law and Politics and the PhD.
 The LLM degrees are extremely flexible and can be taken by thesis or by following a course of study and research.
 Five to ten PhD students are working in the School of Law at any one time.
 Many postgraduate students come from overseas.

 Students are Important

 The UC School of Law is a friendly place where students are made welcome, supported, encouraged to take part and to succeed by the staff and the law student organisations.
 Academic staff have office hours where students are welcome to stop by and ask questions.
 Past students often return to the Law School to visit and update staff with their progress in careers and life.
 All staff take great pride in the success that UC School of Law graduates have once they leave the School.

 The University of Canterbury Law School is housed in a modern, well-equipped building.
-The building is home to lecture theatres, tutorial rooms, seminar rooms and contains the Law Library, with its extensive collection of legal resources and helpful staff.
-The top two floors of the building house academic and administrative staff and postgraduate students.
-Law student computer facilities and wireless internet access are also available within the building.
+The building is home to lecture theatres, tutorial rooms, and seminar rooms.
 A cafe, which is a popular gathering place for students, is situated on the ground floor.